nickkpiccoli/OmniStatic/README.md

 OmniStatic is a command-line tool designed to consolidate multiple static analysis utilities into one place.
 It's a tool primarily aimed at analyzing executables on Linux, with planned support for PDF and Office document analysis in the future.
 The goal is to streamline the use of various command-line tools and make static analysis easier for cybersecurity professionals.

 ## Features
 - **Analyze Executables:** Use tools like `strings`, `objdump`, `file`, `readelf`, and more to analyze binary executables.
 - **Analyze PDFs:** Utilize tools such as `pdfinfo` and `exiftool` for static PDF analysis.
 - **User-Friendly CLI:** Simple, easy-to-navigate command-line interface.
 - **Extensible:** Future support for static analysis of Office documents.

+**Note**: OmniStatic is still in development and many features are yet to be implemented.
+As soon as my academic workload eases, I will continue to add new features and improvements.

 ## Integrated Tools

 OmniStatic integrates the following tools, which are either built into Ubuntu or require minimal installation.
-Where applicable, the creators and maintainers of these tools are acknowledged:

 ### Executable Analysis Tools:
 - **`strings`** – Extract printable strings from binaries.
 Part of the GNU Binutils package, maintained by the [GNU Project](https://www.gnu.org/software/binutils/).